 Sensibly, Davis contacted Aristo Sourcing.
 After a detailed information-gathering process, Abigale was ready to hire a virtual assistant for her home business.
 “My assistant answers my phone, helps me to schedule meetings, and helps to safeguard me from myself,” Davis says.
 “I have a bad habit of not being able to say ‘no’ to clients.
 Then I spread myself too thinly, and in most cases I tend to waste my time with opportunities that will lead to nothing.”
 The first virtual assistant Davis hired was a part-time personal assistant, who soon took on a full-time role.
 “The money I am spending is well-spent on someone to help me.
 This has allowed me to focus on my key clients − they have noted this detail, which has led to my business growing by leaps and bounds.”

-They may initially have failed to break through the barrier of unfamiliarity with virtual assistance, or with the rewards of hiring a virtual assistant.
-Also, to justify the costs of hiring someone is difficult for some.
+They may initially have failed to break through the barrier of unfamiliarity with virtual assistance or the rewards of hiring a virtual assistant.
+Also, justifying the costs of hiring someone is difficult for some.
 However, no one is superhuman − one can only work to capacity every day.
-Experts have confirmed that a virtual assistant is therefore a wise investment.
+Experts have confirmed that a virtual assistant is a wise investment.
 A virtual assistant is your most treasured resource – giving you the time to accomplish your various tasks, time for yourself, and time to spend with your family.
-Yet, to manage your time better, you need to decide on the tasks your virtual assistant must cover.
-Making a list can help you see what can be delegated to someone else, someone who do the same work you would have, but at a lower cost.
+Yet, to manage your time better, you must decide on the charges your virtual assistant must cover.
+Making a list can help you see what can be delegated to someone else who does the same work you would have but at a lower cost.

-Interested in more about sourcing a virtual assistant for your home business?
+Are you interested in more about sourcing a virtual assistant for your home business?
 Contact us today!